This ruleset is a high-performance alternative to the

 https://blog.aspect.dev/rulesjs-npm-benchmarks shows benchmarks for fetching, installing, and linking packages under rules_js as well as typical alternatives like npm and yarn.

-- No examples yet for publishing npm packages.
+- No examples yet for stamping and publishing npm packages.

 - ESM imports escape the runfiles tree and the sandbox due to https://github.com/aspect-build/rules_js/issues/362